 International flights

-The price of flights will obviously be the same, as you can only fly into Kathmandu, as previously discussed, because Nepal only has one international airport.
+The price of flights will be the same, as you can only fly into Kathmandu, as previously discussed, because Nepal only has one international airport.

 Follow Alice fee

 There are many good reasons to travel with a tour operator when embarking on an adventure holiday like trekking to EBC or along the Annapurna Circuit.
-An obvious reason is safety, another that most of the admin and busy work is taken care of for you.
+An obvious reason is safety, another is that most of the admin and busy work is taken care of for you.

-With Follow Alice you pay a once-off package fee that covers almost every single cost you might incur within Nepal.
+With Follow Alice, you pay a once-off package fee that covers almost every single cost you might incur within Nepal.

 Oangdi is one of our fabulous Nepal trek guides